Convict era of Western Australia: End to transportation

 Western Australia's convict era came to an end with the cessation of penal transportation by Britain.
 In May 1865, the colony was advised of the change in British policy, and told that Britain would send one convict ship in each of the years 1865, 1866 and 1867, after which transportation would cease.
-In accordance with this, the last convict ship to Western Australia, the Hougoumont, departed Britain in 1867 and arrived in Western Australia on 10 January 1868.
+In accordance with this, the last convict ship to Western Australia, Hougoumont, departed Britain in 1867 and arrived in Western Australia on 10 January 1868.

 Western Australia objected strongly to the cessation of transportation, and, once it became clear that the decision would not be altered, pushed for compensation.
 Governor Weld wrote to the Secretary of State for the Colonies:

 Despite the colony's objections, Britain gradually began to wind the colony's penal system up, by reducing its expenditure and disposing of its assets.
 One by one the country convict depots were closed, and in 1872 the office of Comptroller General of Convicts was abolished.
 Much of the penal system's infrastructure was handed over to the colony, including the Convict Establishment, which became Fremantle Prison.

 Although transportation ended in 1868, there were still 3,158 convicts in the system by the end of that year, and it took many years for these remaining convicts to die or receive their freedom.
 One of the best-known events of Western Australia's convict era, the Catalpa rescue, did not occur until 1876, eight years after the cessation of transportation.